FaridAkhundov/SALAM1BOT/replit.md

 This is a Telegram bot that converts YouTube videos to MP3 files with advanced music search capabilities.
 The bot interface is fully localized in Azerbaijani language.
 Users can either send YouTube URLs for direct download or search for songs by name.
 The bot displays search results in paginated inline keyboards (8 songs per page, up to 3 pages) for easy selection.
 It downloads videos, extracts audio, converts to MP3 format, and sends the audio file back via Telegram.
 The bot includes rate limiting, file size validation, and comprehensive error handling with user-friendly Azerbaijani messages.

 ## Migration Status
-**COMPLETED (2025-08-19):** Successfully migrated from Replit Agent to standard Replit environment.
-All package conflicts between `telegram` and `python-telegram-bot` packages resolved, dependencies installed correctly.
-Bot is ready to run once BOT_TOKEN is configured.
+**FINAL COMPLETION (2025-08-19):** Successfully migrated from Replit Agent to standard Replit environment.
+All package conflicts between `telegram` and `python-telegram-bot` packages resolved, dependencies installed correctly, BOT_TOKEN configured, and bot is now RUNNING and fully operational.
+Migration 100% complete.

 **Final Migration Update (2025-08-17):** Migration completely finalized.
 Resolved all package conflicts between `telegram` and `python-telegram-bot` packages.
 Bot successfully starts and runs without errors.
 All dependencies properly installed and configured.